hyryel/com.unity.multiplayer.docs/docs/basics/networkvariable.md

 - *Everyone(_default_):* this means the owner and non-owners of the `NetworkObject` can read the value.
     - This is useful for "global states" that everyone should be aware of.
     - We provided an example of maintaining a door's open or closed state using the everyone permission.
-        - You might also use this for player scores, health, or any other state that "everyone" should know about.
+        - You might also use this for Player scores, health, or any other state that "everyone" should know about.
 - *Owner:* This means only the owner of the `NetworkObject` and the server can read the value.
-    - This is useful if your `NetworkVariable` represents something specific to the client's player that only the server and client should know about
+    - This is useful if your `NetworkVariable` represents something specific to the client's Player that only the server and client should know about
-        - This might be a player's inventory or gun's ammo count (etc.)
+        - This might be a Player's inventory or gun's ammo count (etc.)

 ### Write Permissions